- Telephone 0131 332 9977

 - Website www.taisteal.co.uk

-The latest venture from Michelin-trained chef Gordon Craig uses inspiration from his travels abroad to create dishes with local, Scottish produce.
+Michelin-trained chef Gordon Craig uses inspiration from his travels abroad to create imaginative dishes that fuse global ingredients with local produce.

-- Provides: Children's high chairs, Wheelchair access, Pre-theatre menu, Free wi-fi
+- Provides: Children's high chairs, Pre-theatre menu, Free wi-fi

 - Capacity: 44

 - Number of wines sold by the glass: 18